hetznercloud/hcloud-cloud-controller-manager/docs/deploy_with_networks.md

  6. (Recommended) Deploy a CNI (like Cilium `kubectl create -f https://raw.githubusercontent.com/cilium/cilium/v1.5/examples/kubernetes/<kubernetes-version>/cilium.yaml` - please replace `<kubernetes-version>` with your version like `1.15`)

 When deploying Cilium, make sure that you have set `tunnel: disabled` and `nativeRoutingCIDR` to your clusters subnet CIDR.
-If you are using Cilium <1.9.0 you also have to set `blacklist-conflicting-routes: true`.
+If you are using Cilium <1.9.0 you also have to set `blacklist-conflicting-routes: false`.

 After this, you should be able to see the correct routes in the [Hetzner Cloud Console](https://console.hetzner.cloud) or via `hcloud-cli` (`hcloud networks describe <hcloud Network_ID_or_Name>`).